hashicorp/consul/website/source/docs/agent/http.html.markdown

 ### <a name="catalog_node"></a> /v1/catalog/node/\<node\>

-This endpoint is hit with a GET and returns the node provided services.
+This endpoint is hit with a GET and returns the services provided by a node.

+The node being queried must be provided after the slash.
+If the node doesn't exist, a 404 code is returned.

 By default the datacenter of the agent is queried, however the dc can be provided using the "?dc=" query parameter.
-The node being queried must be provided after the slash.

 It returns a JSON body like this: